keeperdog/docs-vuepress/docs/guide/README.md

 ## 开场白

+Can you hear me?
 Nice to see Cecily again.
 You look good.

 Actually, I'm very nervous.
 I can only say some simple sentences.
 Maybe speak slowly，More daily communication